adam-p/yesterday-i-learned/random.md

 1. Gold is not the most corrosion-resistant metal, apparently... iridium is.
 1. Iridium is also the third least abundant rare earth element, so anything with iridium implies it being expensive.
 1. The tip material in modern fountain pens is still conventionally called "iridium", although there is seldom any iridium in it; other metals such as tungsten have taken its place.
-1. Cheaper gasoline is sold to active farmers.
-It is called dyed diesel (because it is dyed, to...), or [purple gas][wiktionary 3] if it is actually gasoline.
 1. If priests take the [canon law][wikipedia 177] seriously (which they should, because they are priests), then they cannot reveal a confessional, even if it concerns illegal activities.
 1. [Tasmania][wikipedia 178] is a country next to Australia, not a jungle.
 1. The Japanese walked to Japan.
 The sea that separated Korea and Japan did not exist.